Emily-Keymon/Climate-Analysis/README.md

 # Climate Analysis
 The goal of this project was to use Python and SQLAlchemy to do basic climate analysis and data exploration of a dataset.
 The data was contained in a SQLite database.
 All of analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
 ## Tools Used
-* Python - Pandas, Numpy, Matplotlib, SQLAlchemy, Datetime, Flask
+* Python - Pandas, Numpy, Matplotlib, SQLAlchemy, Datetime, Flask, Scipy
 ## Tasks
 ### Reflect sqlite tables into SQLAlchemy
 1. Connected to sqlite database using SQLAlchemy create_engine.